-- You may have solid food for breakfast.
+- You can have solid food for breakfast.
 Aim to finish your breakfast by 10:00 am.

-- Do not drink diet liquids, even if you are a diabetic.
-This may result in feeling weak or dizzy.
+- Do not drink diet liquids, even if you have diabetes.
+If you do, you may feel weak or dizzy.

-At 1:00 pm on the day before your procedure, take 1 bisacodyl tablet by mouth with a glass of water.
+At 1:00 pm on the day before your procedure, swallow 1 bisacodyl tablet with a glass of water.